wix/stylable/packages/stylable/site/docs/getting-started/react-integration.md

 ### Custom states

 **Stylable** offers [custom states](../references/pseudo-classes.md) that can be defined on any CSS class selectors.
-Add a `style-state` property to any element to control if a certain custom state is enabled or not.
+Add a `style-state` property to any element to control whether to enable a custom state or not.

 ```jsx
 @stylable(stylesheet)